NicholasReinig/EECS447-project/Project Part 5 - Physical Database Design.md

 Notably, this includes both table creation statements as well as triggers for ensuring database integrity in complex situations.

 #### Data Population
 Our project includes a data population generator found in *[/src/seeding/create_seed.py](/src/seeding/create_seed.py)* it uses data from *[https://openlibrary.org](https://openlibrary.org)* to generate realistic library data.
 Other methods are used to generate fake clients and contact information.
-Notably, this script generates around 300 media items, 1,000 clients, and 10,000+ other datapoints.
+Notably, this script generates around 300 media items, 500 clients, and thousands of other datapoints (with the ability to be scaled indefinitely).
 This script provides *every* table with realistic data.
 An example of the output file for the script can be found at *[/src/seeding/seed_data.sql](/src/seeding/seed_data.sql)*.

 ### Table Contents
-A snapshot of the table contents for our database after seeding can be found in:
+A snapshot of the table contents for our database after data population can be found in:
 **[/artifacts/table_contents.txt](artifacts/table_contents.txt)**.
-Each table is shown filled with the example data explained above.
+Each table is shown filled with the example data explained above (i.e., data generated using our script which fetches media data from *[https://openlibrary.org](https://openlibrary.org)*).
+The tables are printed in the format described by *[/artifacts/print_tables.sql](/artifacts/print_tables.sql)*, as suggested by the instructor.

 #### Functionality testing
 Useful SQL queries used for confirming the database's functionality can be found in: